jjst/jjst.github.io/content/rc-return-statement.md

 feel guilty about not spending my time learning all the things I'd like to.
 I shouldn't punish myself for being overly curious.

-I learnt that programmers come in all shapes and forms.
+Most importantly I learnt that programmers come in all shapes and forms.
 Some of us like to understand how computers work in their inner details, others like higher-level abstractions.
 Some of us like code as a craft, others like to use code to get shit done.
 Some are great at building things, others are great at teaching.
 And that's awesome.
 Because there's a need for all of us.
 And none of us can be all of those things at the same time.
 We all have out strengths and weaknesses, and pockets of knowledge, with gaps here and there.

 This might sound obvious, but it's so easy to idealise and extrapolate from the few famous programmers who seem to know